damog/blog/source/_posts/julio-c%ef%bf%bdsar-ch%ef%bf%bdvez-or-when-the-glory-is-gone.md

-Title: Julio C�sar Ch�vez, or when the glory is gone
+title: "Julio C�sar Ch�vez, or when the glory is gone"
 Date: 2005-09-18 16:51:01
 Tags:
 ---